 April 8

-On the other hand, one of the greatest military minds, Napoleon, struggled to form an army capable of victory against the numerically superior Allied forces, despite declaring the general mobilization.
+On the other hand, one of the greatest military minds, Napoleon, struggled to form an army capable of victory against the numerically superior Anglo-allied army, despite declaring a general mobilization.
 Louis XVIII’s legacy accounted for only 200,000 soldiers.
-Additionally, although 75,000 veterans and volunteers stood up to support their Emperor, it would not be enough.
+Additionally, 75,000 veterans and volunteers stood up to support their Emperor, but it would not be enough.
 Napoleon opted for a specific strategy: to weaken the Allied forces by attacking each of them preemptively.

 May 20